recommenders-team/recommenders/tests/README.md

 #### Developing unit tests with Papermill and Scrapbook

 Executing a notebook with Papermill is easy, this is what we mostly do in the unit tests.
-Next we show just one of the tests that we have in [tests/unit/examples/test_notebooks_python.py](tests/unit/examples/test_notebooks_python.py).
+Next, we show just one of the tests that we have in [tests/unit/examples/test_notebooks_python.py](unit/examples/test_notebooks_python.py).

 ```python
 import pytest